MrTimonM/BDIX/README.md

 If not , then open CMD and install manually
 >. pip install colorama
 >. pip install pyfiglet
+Timeout is = 5 seconds
+Thread = 10 - 100
 Working links will be saved in alive.txt file
 Dead/ invalid links will be saved in dead.txt file
 ----------------------------------------------------------------------------------------------------------------------------------------------